alecmstockman/PyPlayer/README.md

 # PyPlayer

-PyPlayer is a desktop music player and library manager built with Python, Tkinter, and VLC.
-It supports playlist management, metadata editing, sorting, favorites, shuffle/loop playback, and dynamic library organization through a custom GUI application architecture.
+PyPlayer is a desktop music player and library manager built with Python, Tkinter, VLC, SQLite, and Mutagen.
+It features playlist management, metadata editing, favorites, shuffle and loop playback, dynamic library organization, and integrated lyrics retrieval through the LRCLib API.
+The project was developed as a hands-on exploration of desktop application architecture, media playback, database design, and third-party API integration.

 ![Python](https://img.shields.io/badge/python-3.x-blue)
 ![Tkinter](https://img.shields.io/badge/gui-tkinter-green)